-The master's degree program in Nursing at Colorado Christian University is accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree program in nursing, the master's degree program in nursing, and the Doctor of Nursing Practice program at Colorado Christian University are accredited by the Commission on Collegiate Nursing Education (CCNE).

 Nursing Master's Degree, MSN

-The Master of Science in Nursing (MSN) is a nursing graduate degree with two options for the required emphasis: Nursing Education and Clinical Care Management in Adult and Geriatrics.
+The Master of Science in Nursing (MSN) is a nursing graduate degree with two specialty tracks: Nursing Education and Clinical Care Management in Adult and Geriatrics.
 This MSN program is designed utilizing national accreditation standards in preparation for national certification in each emphasis.

 - 39 credit hours (24 in core)

-- Required Emphasis (choose one): Nursing Education or Clinical Care Management in Adult and Geriatrics
+- Required Specialty Track (choose one): Nursing Education or Clinical Care Management in Adult and Geriatrics

 - Courses are taken one at a time and are typically completed in five-week and ten-week blocks